nullbett/tryhackme/blue/README.md

 </pre>

 Username: Jon

 Password: **alqfna22**

 ---

 ## Find Flags
-This part is just for answer the questions on TryHackMe.
+This part is just for answering the questions on TryHackMe.

 The first flag can be found in the at the root.